 Epidemiological and laboratory studies indicate that a lutein benefit would be reducing the risk for prostate cancer.

-In 2010, a breakthrough new study was published online in the Archives of Ophthalmology that offers new hope for the prevention of visual field loss in patients suffering from retinitis pigmentosa.
+In 2010, a study was published online in the Archives of Ophthalmology that offers new hope for the prevention of visual field loss in patients suffering from retinitis pigmentosa.
 In this study conducted by lead author Eliot Berson, M.D.
-(Berman-Gund Laboratory at Harvard Medical School), two hundred and twenty-five non-smoking patients aged 18-60 years with retinitis pigmentosa (RP) received either 12 mg of FloraGLO lutein or a placebo tablet daily.
-All patients received 15,000 IU/day of vitamin A and throughout the study period were advised to eat 1 to 2 servings of oily fish per week to increase their intake of long chain omega-3 polyunsaturated fatty acids (PUFA).
+(Berman-Gund Laboratory at Harvard Medical School), non-smoking patients aged 18-60 years with retinitis pigmentosa (RP) received either 12 mg of FloraGLO lutein or a placebo tablet daily.
+All patients received 15,000 IU/day of vitamin A and throughout the study period were advised to eat 1 to 2 servings of oily fish per week to increase their intake of long chain omega-3 polyunsaturated fatty acids.
 During the 4 years of supplementation, a decline in visual field area was apparent in all patients.
 However, a significantly lower decline was observed in the group supplemented with 12 mg/day lutein, compared to the placebo group.
 The authors estimated that the benefit of lutein supplementation on the long-term course of midperipheral visual field among RP patients also taking vitamin A and eating an oily fish diet would be 3 to 10 years of protection against further loss of sight.
 No adverse effects of lutein supplementation were noted during the 4 years of supplementation.
 Retinitis pigmentosa is the name of a group of inherited eye diseases which results in poor night vision in adolescence, and the loss of side (midperipheral and far peripheral) vision in adulthood with tunnel vision as the outcome.
 As this disease progresses, patients loose their central vision by 60 years of age.
-Retinitis pigmentosa has a prevalence of 1 in 4,000 people and an estimated 50,000 to 100,000 people are affected in the United States.
 For this study, DSM Nutritional Products supplied the lutein tablets which contained FloraGLO Lutein and used the ActileaseŽ, technology in order to increase the bioavailability of lutein.Actilease is a registered trademark of DSM.
-FloraGLO is a registered trademark of Kemin Industries, Inc. DSM Nutritional Products is a supplier of vitamins, carotenoids and other fine chemicals to the feed, food, pharmaceutical and personal care industries.
-The business has sales of over EUR 2 billion and a long tradition as a pioneer in the discovery of new products, new formulations and attractive applications for all industry segments.
+FloraGLO is a registered trademark of Kemin Industries, Inc. DSM Nutritional Products is a supplier of vitamins, carotenoids and other chemicals to the feed, food, pharmaceutical and personal care industries.

 It has been estimated that Americans consume about 1 to 2 mg of lutein per day, although dietary guidelines of the US Dietary Association Food Guide Pyramid recommend closer to 5 mg a day.